-Upon completion of the Merger, each option to purchase one share of PROLOR common stock that is outstanding and unexercised immediately prior to the Effective Time will be converted into an option to purchase OPKO common stock and (1) the number of shares of OPKO common stock subject to such option will be adjusted to an amount equal to the product of (a) the number of shares of PROLOR common stock subject to such option will be adjusted to a price equal to the quotient of (a) the per share exercise price of such option and (b) the Exchange Ratio, rounded down to the nearest whole share, and (2) the per share exercise price of such option will be adjusted to a price equal to the quotient of (a) the per share exercise price of such option and (b) the Exchange Ratio, rounded up to the nearest whole cent.
+Upon completion of the Merger, each option to purchase one share of PROLOR common stock that is outstanding and unexercised immediately prior to the Effective Time will be converted into an option to purchase OPKO common stock and (1) the number of shares of OPKO common stock subject to such option will be adjusted to an amount equal to the product of (a) the number of shares of PROLOR common stock subject to such option immediately before the Effective Time and (b) the Exchange Ratio, rounded down to the nearest whole share, and (2) the per share exercise price of such option will be adjusted to a price equal to the quotient of (a) the per share exercise price of such option and (b) the Exchange Ratio, rounded up to the nearest whole cent.
 OPKO will assume each such stock option in accordance with the terms and conditions of the applicable PROLOR equity incentive plan and stock option agreement relating to such PROLOR stock option, subject to the adjustments described in the preceding sentence and the substitution of OPKO and its Compensation Committee for PROLOR and its Compensation Committee with respect to the administration of each PROLOR equity incentive plan.
 In addition, pursuant to the stock option agreements governing PROLOR's outstanding stock option awards, each PROLOR stock option will become fully vested and exercisable upon the consummation of the Merger.
 Dr. Havron and Messrs.
 Novik and Fima have each executed waiver agreements with PROLOR whereby they have waived their right to acceleration of the vesting of the stock options that were granted to each of them in February 2013 upon the closing of the Merger.